gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

 - **Arrow Functions & '`this`'**
   - Keyword '`this`' values behaves differently in arrow functions
   - Keyword '`this`' in arrow functions refers to the value of '`this`' when the function is created

+## Newer Features

+- **Default Params** sets an optional parameter value for a function
+- **Spread** allows an iterable to be expanded in places where elements are expected
+  - expands an iterable into a list of arguments
+  - In **Array Literals** it spreads the elements from one array into a new created array
+  - In **Object Literals** it copies properties from one object into another object literal
+- **The Arguments Object**
+  - Available inside every function
+  - It's an _array-like_ object
+    - Has a length property
+    - Does not have array methods like push/pop
+  - Contains all the arguments passed to the function
+  - Not available inside of arrow functions
+- **Rest** Params collects all remaining arguments into an actual array
+- **Destructuring** a short, clean syntax to _unpack_ into a distinct variables:
+  - Values from arrays
+  - Properties from objects